MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-keep-data-5years.md

 2. In the **Registration No.** field, enter the CVR number for your company.
 3. Close the page.

+> [!IMPORTANT]
+> Once when the CVR number is entered in the **Registration No.** field in the **Company Information** page and iti is validated with the Nemhandel APS, it will not be allowed modifying and deleting it.

 For more information, see [Denmark Local Functionality](denmark-local-functionality.md).

 ## See also